 - On-line at www.MyVote.wi.gov

-- In person: A quicker & cheaper way to vote absentee is in person in the Clerk’s office which may be done two full weeks prior to the election (up until 5:00 p.m. on Friday before election day) during clerk’s hours (see bottom of the "home" page screen).
+- In person (highly discouraged due to the pandemic): in the Clerk’s office which may be done two weeks prior to the election (up until 5:00 p.m. on Friday before election day) during clerk’s hours (see bottom of the "home" page screen).

 For further information, see the Wisconsin Election Commission instruction page.

 ***Remember, you must be a registered voter to vote absentee and you must provide a photo ID.

 Spring Primary – means the nonpartisan primary held the 3rd Tuesday in February to nominate candidates to be voted for at the spring election.

 Spring Election – means the election held on the first Tuesday in April to elect judicial, educational and municipal officers and nonpartisan county officers and during presidential election years, to express preference for the person to be the presidential candidate for each party.